cpske/ISP/uml/index.md

 In UML 2.2 there are 14 types of diagrams.

-The most common ones, which you should know how to read and draw, are:
+You should know how to read and draw the 3 most common diagrams:

 * Class Diagram
 * Sequence Diagram